 Creating an online flora for Pakistan, even with the print flora to draw on, will be time-consuming but it would be a magnificent achievement.
 The first step, however, is to provide free and easy access to the rapidly increasing information in Pakistan’s herbaria.
 Participating in development of OpenHerbarium will aid in achieving that goal while creating valuable resources for a wide range of research, education, and public outreach.

-The purpose of this paper is to persuade botanists in Pakistan, including curators of the country’s herbaria, that sharing specimen data and checklists online is not only beneficial to them as individuals and institutions but also feasible and, increasingly, an expected activity.
+The purpose of this paper is to promote specimen digitization in Pakistan, primarily working with curators of the country’s herbaria.
+Sharing specimen data and checklists online is not only beneficial to individuals and institutions but also feasible and, increasingly, an expected activity.
 It will become even easier but is relatively simple even now.
 Moreover, the cost is minimal.
 There is no charge for registering with and contributing to OpenHerbarium and those involved in development of Symbiota, the software used by OH, are working to reduce the cost of providing data as well as incorporating new features such as the ability to map the distribution of phylogenetic diversity.
 I have posted some “how to” documents to the web; more are available at Symbiota.org.
 If you are interested in becoming a contributor, either as an individual or as the person in charge of a herbarium, please email me.
 If you are interested in enhancing one aspect of the data in OpenHerbarium, for example, databasing records of medicinal plants from Pakistan, let me know so that I can provide information on what is known about effective practises and suggest how to make the information as useful as possible.
 Similarly, if there is a new tool you would like to see incorporated, let me know.
 There is also interest in expanding the pool of potential developers.
 The software is open source and available on GitHub.
 If anyone is interested in contributing to its development, they should contact me after familiarizing themselves with the program (see GitHub 2018+).
 All development is funded by grants, so identification of potential funding sources would be helpful.
 But even without further development, Symbiota and OpenHerbarium can assist Pakistani botanists, mycologists, and herbaria bring their work to the attention of the world and become familiar with the new ways of thinking associated with living in a digital era.

 Barkworth, M.E.
 2018a.
 Creating research checklists in Symbiota.